tokio-rs/tokio/README.md

 tokio-signal = "0.1"
 ```

-Next you can use this in conjunction with the `tokio-core` and `futures` crates:
+Next you can use this in conjunction with the `tokio` and `futures` crates:

 ```rust,no_run
 extern crate futures;